 Note: Culture marketing is a great way to tell your brand story and attract potential talent.
 If you haven’t experimented with it before, here are a few tips to turn your culture into engaging content.

 Building a brand doesn’t happen overnight; it’s an ever-evolving process.
-But there are steps you can take to get yourself on the right track and make sure your priorities are correct.
+But there are intentional moves you can make to get yourself on the right track.
+If you’re ready to revamp your brand strategy and tell your brand story more effectively, try these next steps.

-- Start with your brand strategy.
+- Complete your full brand strategy.
 You need a strong foundation to build upon, and a brand strategy gives you just that by helping you identify your values, goals, and more.
 If you haven’t completed a brand strategy, here’s our guide to do it.

 - (Re)align your content strategy.
-Your content strategy is technically part of your brand strategy, but in many organizations content strategy is misaligned.
-Every piece of content you create is an opportunity to share your brand story and support your goals, so make sure everything you do directly ties to your larger brand strategy.
-For more on creating a content strategy, find out what you need to include in yours and how to get it on paper.
+Your content strategy is technically part of your brand strategy, but many brands are working with a content strategy that is disconnected from those larger goals.
+For more on creating a cohesive brand, find out what you need to include in your content strategy and how to document it properly.

 - Create a visual identity that reflects your brand.
 A visual identity is another tool to communicate, so make sure yours includes everything you need.
 Use our handy checklist to design a comprehensive identity.
 If you think you need a rebrand, here’s how to know if you should do it or not.

 - Refine your brand messaging.
-You need cohesive messaging to tell a powerful brand strategy.
-Try this framework to make sure you’re telling the right brand story.
+You need consistent messaging to tell a powerful brand story.
+Use this messaging framework to ensure your tagline, value prop, and messaging pillars are aligned.

 - Tell stories that matter.
 Customers are people with their own thoughts, interests, desires, fears, and feelings.
 Focus on creating a brand experience that taps into those feelings, whether you’re helping them solve a problem or enhance their life.
 To start, here are a few ways to share your brand story.

-That said, we know it can be tough to build a brand from scratch, especially if you don’t have much bandwidth or resources.
-If you need to bring in an agency for reinforcements, here’s what how to find one.
+Of course, we know it can be tough to build a brand from scratch, especially if you don’t have much bandwidth or resources.
+If you need to bring in an agency for reinforcements, here’s how to find one.
 We’re always happy to talk shop, too.